-It May Not Be What You Always Thought It Was…
+Beauty May Not Be What We Always Thought It Was…

 I now believe the quest for beauty – even physical beauty – should be more of a celebration of self versus a labor of any kind.
 The quest for beauty should be from a perspective in the realm of “I am valuable, therefore I will take the utmost care of myself,” versus “I’m too fat, too ugly and less attractive than her, therefore I need to be different,” or “I’m nobody until I’m somebody’s Woman Crush Wednesday.”
 It should never be painful, nor should it ever create feelings of desperation or inadequacy.

 The mental shift which took place within me as a result of my time in Belize inspired me, in part, to create The Daily Doll.
-I want my readers to be a more developed version of themselves than they were the day before, as I am working to be a more developed version of myself than I was the day before.
+I want my readers to be a more developed version of themselves than they were yesterday, as I am working to be a more developed version of myself than I was yesterday.
 We should celebrate ourselves.
 By all means, buy a lipstick in ever color of the spectrum and take a million pouty face selfies if you so enjoy.
 Do all the squats and crunch until your heart is content.
-Just don’t be a slave to it.
+But. don’t search for beauty and value in it.
+Don’t be a slave to it.
 Taking care of your body and your appearance shouldn’t be a life-draining or laborious effort ever.
 It should be something you do because you value yourself already; not because you are trying to earn your worth.

 Please join me on a quest for beauty.
 It may not be what you always thought it was.